open-atmos/PySDM/paper/paper.md

   Matlab code on different operating systems.

-The key goal of the reported endeavour was to equip the cloud modelling community with a framework enabling rapid development, paper-review-level reproducibility of simulations (i.e., technically feasible without contacting the authors and able to be set up within minutes) and free from the two-language barrier commonly separating prototype and high-performance research code.
+The key goal of the reported endeavour was to equip the cloud modelling community with a solution enabling rapid development and paper-review-level reproducibility of simulations (i.e., technically feasible without contacting the authors and able to be set up within minutes). while being free from the two-language barrier commonly separating prototype and high-performance research code.

 TODO ...